 Republican party to "purge" the Florida voting rolls of "ineligible"

 voters.
 Along with voters who really are ineligible, tens of thousands

 of legally registered Black voters are illegally stripped from the

 rolls.
 When they arrive at the polls on election day, they are told they

-the direct cause of George Bush's supposed 537 vote "victory" in that
+George Bush's supposed 537 vote "victory" in Florida is a direct result

 According to the report issued by the U.S. Commission on Civil rights:

 Widespread voter disenfranchisement not the